civol/HDLRuby/README.md

 ## Sequencer (software-like hardware coding):: `std/sequencer.rb`
 <a name="sequencer"></a>

 This library provides a new set of software-like control statements for describing the behavior of a circuit.
 Behind the curtain, these constructs build a finite state machine where states are deduced from the control points within the description.
-Eventhough sequencers are ment to describe hardware, they are software-compatible so that they can efficiently be executed as software programs as explain in section [software sequencers](#sequencers-as-software-code).
+Eventhough sequencers are ment to describe hardware, they are software-compatible so that they can efficiently be executed as software programs as explain in section about [software sequencers](#sequencers-as-software-code).

 A sequencer can be declared anywhere in a system provided it is outside a behavior using the `sequencer` keyword as follows: